radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 - Risk: Compatibility and maintainability
     - As more custom resource types are added to Radius, there is a risk of compatibility issues and increased maintenance overhead.
-    - Mitigation: Implement thorough testing and versioning strategies to ensure compatibility, and establish clear guidelines for maintainence and ownership of the custom resource types.
+    - Mitigation: Implement thorough testing and versioning strategies to ensure compatibility, and establish clear guidelines for maintenance and ownership of the custom resource types.

 - Risk: Security and trust
     - Allowing users to contribute custom resource types introduces potential security risks and the need to establish trust in the community-contributed code.